bcreigh/angular-weather-widget/README.md

-A starting point for Angular2 applications
+An Angular2 weather widget applications